zenml-io/zenml/docs/book/component-guide/model-deployers/bentoml.md

 # Generate deployment configuration file
 bentoctl init

-# Build and push the docker image to the cloud
+# Build and push the Docker image to the cloud
 bentoctl build -b $BENTO_TAG -f deployment_config.yaml

 # Deploy to the cloud